twy80/toys/README.md

 * This is for my students, and currently talks about the following toy examples.

-  - Simulation of a dynamical system described by a differential equation
+  - Simulation of dynamical systems described by differential equations

   - SVD (Sinular Value Decomposition) together with a relation with PCA (Principal Component Analsys)